WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step6-Mouse-control/README.md

 Save your code and run it - you should now see the rock shape underneath the text.
 (Don't worry if this shape lies over other text on the screen - we can fix that later.)

 Now add similar lines for the ```choose_paper``` and ``choose_scissors``` turtles.
 Save the code and test it, changing the coordinates of the second and third turtles to make sure you can see all three, and that they are not overlapping.

+For each of these three turtles we need to write code to

 For *each* of these turtles we need to set up an ```onclick()```